 It takes a lot of courage to pack up and move to away from the comforts of city life, and knowing others are having the same challenges (and successes) might just help get you through the inevitable day that you find yourself snowed in, the chickens have been attacked by a rogue mountain lion (or more likely, a raccoon) and the power goes out because the hydro company failed to trim the overhanging trees down the road and you have an important client meeting scheduled.
 On days like this, you’ll feel like packing it in, but hopefully we can build this thing to the point where you can connect here or to our Facebook page for advice or just an ear to listen.

-Don’t Forget to Join us on Facebook – and Pick Up Your Free MP3
+Don’t Forget to Join us on Facebook

 Thanks again for visiting – before you go, don’t forget to grab our free MP3 about the how-to’s of emergency food storage.
-With it, you’ll get our weekly newsletter where we share modern homesteading tips and how-to’s (mine and others’), introduce you to various rural living skills experts, tell you what products have worked for us (and more importantly, which ones haven’t), and lots more, all in a casual, friendly, ‘down-home’ but hip-and-happening sort of way.
+With it, you’ll get our monthly newsletter where we share modern homesteading tips and how-to’s (mine and others’), introduce you to various rural living skills experts, tell you what products have worked for us (and more importantly, which ones haven’t), and lots more, all in a casual, friendly, ‘down-home’ but modern sort of way.